 - The diameter of the circle should be slightly larger than the outside dimensions of the fire pit ring you’re preparing to build.

 - For a square or rectangle fire pit, temporarily lay out the first layer of concrete blocks for your design on the ground and check the layout for the square.
 Use a shovel to outline the perimeter and then remove the blocks.

 - Remove the sod and dirt to a depth of about 7 inches from inside the perimeter that you marked.
 Keep the excavated area level as you work.

 - Pack the dirt solidly all the way around with a hand tamper.

 If you are building your stone fire pit on top of an existing backyard patio, cement the first layer of blocks onto the patio to prevent shifting.

-Adding gravel on top of the compacted dirt will create a base for your fire pit.
+The bottom of your fire pit needs an inflammable surface for safety.
+Add gravel on top of the compacted dirt to create a base for your fire pit.

 - Pour a generous amount of crushed gravel paver base into the hole so your finished base will be approximately 5 inches thick.

 - Wet the gravel thoroughly with a garden hose, and then use the hand tamper to compact it into a hard layer a couple of inches below the surface.